FranciscoClaramunt/Logistics-Database-Design-SQL-ER-Modeling/README.md

 # Logistics-Database-Design-SQL-ER-Modeling
+Academic project developed for the Database Systems I course at Universidad ORT Uruguay.
-Academic database design project for a logistics system.
-Includes ER modeling, relational schema normalized to 3NF, integrity constraints, and SQL scripts (DDL, inserts, and queries) implemented in Microsoft SQL Server.
+The project focuses on the design of a relational database for a logistics company, including Entity-Relationship (ER) modeling, transformation to a normalized relational schema (up to Third Normal Form), definition of integrity constraints, and implementation of SQL scripts (DDL, test data, and queries) using Microsoft SQL Server.

+## Authors
+- Natalie Dufort (GitHub: @)
+- Francisco Claramunt (GitHub: @FranciscoClaramunt)